google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: An aweful lot of media work requires changing characteristics of media files.
+description: Much media work requires changing characteristics of media files.
 In this section, I intend to provide an easy onramp into that world.

 {# wf_updated_on: 2017-06-05 #}
 {# wf_published_on: 2017-06-05 #}